aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 All three conditions must be met.

 The calibration workflow starts with the configured thresholds; it never silently replaces them.
-If those settings identify too few purple or normal frames, the tool checks whether all three ratios form two strong, consistently ordered populations.
+It first checks every supplied frame with the live detector.
+Seven detected purple frames with adjacent normal evidence take the normal calibration path.
+If the detector identifies fewer than seven, the tool checks whether all three ratios form two strong, consistently ordered populations.
 It uses the same preliminary result when the three-way detector finds enough frames but one individual threshold lies outside that ratio's clean normal/purple gap.
 Threshold suggestions appear only when both populations contain at least seven FITS, every ratio has a clean gap of at least ten percent, likely purple frames have compatible adjacent normal references, and at least two exposure settings are represented.
 Database flags and filenames do not decide inferred populations.

 Threshold discovery is a preliminary outcome, not calibration.
-It derives no repair constants, changes no settings, and cannot use **Apply values and reload**.
-The operator must confirm that the higher-ratio population represents the expected purple-frame failure, edit only the recommended thresholds in Image Settings, and rerun calibration.
+It derives no repair constants and changes no settings during analysis.
+The operator must confirm that the higher-ratio population represents the expected purple-frame failure.
+An administrator can then use **Apply thresholds and reload**, or enter only the recommended thresholds in Image Settings, and rerun calibration.
 A configured threshold already inside an observed safe gap is retained rather than replaced by a cosmetically different midpoint.
 Overlapping or inconsistently ordered populations produce an explanation instead of an unsafe suggestion.

+When calibration succeeds but a configured threshold sits within fifteen percent of either edge of its observed normal/purple gap, the repair constants remain valid.
+The result page and report show the measured ranges and midpoint, but recommend collecting more varied evidence and rerunning before changing that threshold.

 The faulty stream is repaired in bounded row chunks to limit peak memory use.
 The repair: